-The enemy of electronic components is dust, and the motherboard of a computer could not be exempt from this rule.
+The enemy of electronic components is dust, and from this rule one's motherboard could not be exempted computer.
 See how you can clean it without problems.

 We have mentioned how to clean your keyboard, your mouse, your screen, the dust in general from a computer, but we have not mentioned about the motherboard.
 At least until today.

-A computer's motherboard collects a lot of dust and dirt due to its large surface area as well as the cooling system of the CPU and GPU and is therefore responsible for reducing the lifespan of your machine.
+Η motherboard of a computer collects a lot of dust and dirt due to its large surface area as well as the cooling system of the CPU and GPU and is therefore responsible for reducing the life of your machine.

 Keeping this central component free of dust can be sure to improve the life and performance of your computer.